mmikail07/AI-Interview/README.md

 ## Offline note

 The mock hotel data uses remote placeholder image URLs.
-With no internet the images simply fall back to a local icon — everything else works offline.
+With no internet the images simply fall back to a local icon, but everything else works offline.

 ## Screenshots